tinymce/tinymce-docs/ui-components/dialog.md

 * **Interactive dialogs** - These dialogs use web forms to collect interaction data and then apply the data (e.g.: search and replace dialog, uses an input field.
 Where the input text will be used as the search key.
 Another example is, special characters or character map dialogs use typeaheads to dynamically narrow down matches as you type)

-For example, the search and replace dialog is made up of two input fields - two check boxes and five buttons.
+For example, the search and replace dialog is made up of two input fields - two checkboxes and five buttons.
 Components are composed by using a configuration structure.
 The most basic configuration structure is this:

 ```js
 const dialogConfig = {